 Impact of MFA sites on the environment

 The environmental impact of the digital advertising industry shouldn’t be underestimated.
 It’s why supply chain optimization (SPO) is a hot topic as companies take increased interest in cleaning up the supply path, eliminate unnecessary bids, and reduce intermediaries.
 Beyond just making the process more efficient, SPO also has the immense benefit of lowering carbon emissions.
-It’s why we at Verve partnered with Cedara, a company that identifies opportunities to do just this.
+A study by Ebiquity and Scope3 found that carbon waste was 26% higher on MFA sites than non-MFA sites.
+But considering the fact that these sites offer no value to consumers, the entirety of their carbon footprint is a waste of resources.

 MFA sites are some of the worst polluters in the digital advertising industry, making it critical for environmentally-conscious brands to exclude them from their advertising strategy.